The acoustic reflex is the contraction of the stapedius muscle elicited by the presentation of an acoustically loud sound.

 X |

-Table 2: Normal hearing in the right ear and a mild conductive loss in the left ear.
+Example 3: Normal hearing in the right ear & a moderate conductive loss in the left ear

 |